knative/community/SECURITY.md

 When working with us according to this policy, you can expect us to:

-- Extend Safe Harbor for your vulnerability research that is related to this policy;
+- Extend [Safe Harbor](#safe-harbor) for your vulnerability research that is related to this policy;
 - Work with you to understand and validate your report, including a timely initial response to the submission;
-- Work to remediate discovered vulnerabilities in a timely manner;
+- Work to remediate discovered vulnerabilities in [supported versions](#scope-and-supported-versions) in a timely manner;
 - Publicly disclose accepted vulnerabilities in a timely manner; and
 - Recognize your contribution to improving our security if you are the first to report a unique vulnerability, and your report triggers a code or